Comédie-Française

-The theatre has also been known as the Théâtre de la République and popularly as "La Maison de Molière" (The House of Molière).
-It acquired the latter name from the troupe of the best-known playwright associated with the Comédie-Française, Molière.
-He was considered the patron of French actors.
+The theatre has also been known as the Théâtre de la République, and popularly as "La Maison de Molière" (The House of Molière).
+It acquired the latter name from the troupe of its best-known playwright, Molière, considered the patron of French actors.
 He died seven years before his troupe became known as the Comédie-Française, but the company continued to be known as "La Maison de Molière" even after the official change of name.

 History

-The Comédie-Française was founded on 8 August 1680 by a decree of Louis XIV merging the only two Parisian acting troupes of the time, the troupe of the Guénégaud Theatre and that of the Hôtel de Bourgogne.
+The Comédie-Française was founded on 8 August 1680 by a decree of Louis XIV merging the only two Parisian acting troupes of the time, those of the Guénégaud Theatre and the Hôtel de Bourgogne.
 On the death of Molière in 1673, the troupe at the Guénégaud had been formed by a merger of the Théâtre du Marais and the Troupe de Molière.
 Two years later they received a royal grant of 12,000 livres per year; and seven years later they received their present designation.
-Thus the Comédie-Française may be said to have an unbroken tradition reaching back to the days of Molière.

-The company gave its first performance on 25 August 1680 at the Guénégaud.
+The combined company gave its first performance on 25 August 1680 at the Guénégaud.
 Its leading actors included Molière's widow, Armande Béjart, her husband, Guérin d'Estriché, La Grange, Mlle Champmeslé, Baron, Hauteroche, and Raymond Poisson.
 The repertoire consisted of the collection of theatrical works by Molière and Jean Racine, along with a few works by Pierre Corneille, Paul Scarron and Jean Rotrou.

-In the 18th century, the Comédie-Française was often enjoyed by the French nobility, since the price to watch at the theater was expensive.
+In the 18th century, the Comédie-Française was often enjoyed by the French nobility, an expensive luxury.